SVGator/SDK/README.md

 ### 2.III.
 Dynamic App Creation
 This feature is intended for applications with a single user access or from pages where the owner doesn't want to have control over the application itself (an example being SVGator's Wordpress [plugin](https://wordpress.org/plugins/svgator/)).

-This usecase is identical to connecting users with a [popup window](#connect-users-with-a-popup-window) with the exception that one should pass `appId=dynamic`.
+This usecase is identical to connecting users with a [popup window](#2i-connect-users-with-a-popup-window) with the exception that one should pass `appId=dynamic`.

-See further restrictions under obtaining an [`access_token`](#3i-obtain-an-access_token-for-a-dynamic-app).
+See further restrictions under obtaining an [`access_token`](#3ii-obtain-an-access_token-for-a-dynamic-app).
 <br>

 ## 3. Backend API
-This section describes server to server API requests, available only for application already having authorized users, as described under Frontend SDK & API [section](#2-frontend-api).
+This section describes server to server API requests, available only for application already having authorized users, as described under Frontend [section](#2-frontend-api).

 Again, we strongly recommend to use vendor backend SDKs ([PHP](../master/svgator-php) or [Node.js](../master/svgator-backend)) over custom implementation of API calls.